By Kingfisher Visitor Guides

 Golf courses galore

-It’s also staggering to discover that another sporting obsession – golf – is represented by the presence of 50 courses within the city boundaries, with a further 40 within 20 miles of the city centre.
+It’s also staggering to discover that another sporting obsession – golf – is represented by the presence of around 50 courses within the city boundaries, with a further 40 within 20 miles of the city centre.
 These include a full range of courses, from a pleasant nine-hole diversion to 18-hole courses which would make a professional blanch!

 And if you want to brush up on your game before tackling Glasgow’s courses, the excellent facilities at Mearns Castle, at Newton Mearns, offer golfers of all ages and abilities – from complete beginner to tour professional – the opportunity to develop and improve their game.